oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   [INFO   ] Build successful.
 Build time=36s.
 Image tag=model-in-image:WLS-v1
   ```

-Also, if you call the `docker images` command, then you should see a Docker image named `model-in-image:WLS-v1`.
+Also, if you run the `docker images` command, then you should see a Docker image named `model-in-image:WLS-v1`.

 #### Deploy resources - Introduction

-Let's deploy our new image to namespace `sample-domain1-ns`.
-In this series of steps, we will:
+In this section we will deploy our new image to namespace `sample-domain1-ns`, including the following steps:

   - Create a secret containing your WebLogic administrator user name and password.
   - Create a secret containing your Model in Image runtime encryption password: